huz4f/huz4f/content/Blogs/strange.md

 >Life does not forgive you for not picking your permanent colours.
 You question future or your existence in it, your values change so do your questions and perception, at one point uncertanity of life is the biggest curse for you, you look at their grave and remember all the plans they had made with you.
 A friend, your family.. \
-Slowly each part of you dies and you fall into the nihilism and absurdity mindset but you
+Slowly each part of you dies and you fall into the nihilism and learn to live with this absurdity but you